-Qualitative Efforts - Number of Activities by Program CDBG HOME ESG HOPWA HTF Outreach efforts to generate job applicants who are Public Housing 0 Targeted Workers 0 Outreach efforts to generate job applicants who are Other Funding 0 Targeted Workers. • Direct, on-the job training (including apprenticeships).
+Qualitative Efforts - Number of Activities by Program CDBG HOME ESG HOPWA HTF Outreach efforts to generate job applicants who are Public Housing 0 Targeted Workers U Outreach efforts to generate job applicants who are Other Funding 0 Targeted Workers.
+U Direct, on-the job training (including apprenticeships).
 0 Indirect training such as arranging for, contracting for, or paying tuition for, 0 off-site training.
-0 Technical assistance to help Section 3 workers compete for jobs (e.g., 0 resume assistance, coaching).
+U Technical assistance to help Section 3 workers compete for jobs (e.g., 0 resume assistance, coaching).
 Outreach efforts to identify and secure bids from Section 3 business 0 concerns.
 Technical assistance to help Section 3 business concerns understand and 0 bid on contracts.
 Division of contracts into smaller jobs to facilitate participation by Section 0 3 business concerns.
-Provided or connected residents with assistance in seeking employment including: drafting resumes, preparing for interviews, finding job 0 opportunities, connecting residents to job placement services.
+Provided or connected residents with assistance in seeking employment including: drafting resumes,preparing for interviews, finding job 0 opportunities, connecting residents to job placement services.
 Held one or more job fairs.
-0 Provided or connected residents with supportive services that can provide 0 direct services or referrals.
-U Provided or connected residents with supportive services that provide one 0 or more of the following: work readiness health screenings, interview 0 clothing, uniforms, test fees, transportation.
+0 Provided or connected residents with supportive services that can provide direct services or referrals.
+0 Provided or connected residents with supportive services that provide one or more of the following: work readiness health screenings, interview 0 clothing, uniforms, test fees, transportation.
 Assisted residents with finding child care.
-0 Assisted residents to apply for, or attend community college or a four year 0 educational institution.
-U Assisted residents to apply for, or attend vocational/technical training.
+0 Assisted residents to apply for, or attend community college or a four year educational institution.
+0 Assisted residents to apply for, or attend vocational/technical training.
 0 Assisted residents to obtain financial literacy training and/or coaching.
-0 Bonding assistance, guaranties, or other efforts to support viable bids from Section 3 business concerns.
-0 Provided or connected residents with training on computer use or online 0 technologies.
-U Promoting the use of a business registry designed to create opportunities 0 for disadvantaged and small businesses.
-U Outreach, engagement, or referrals with the state one-stop system, as 0 designed in Section 121(e)(2) of the Workforce Innovation and 0 Opportunity Act.
+0 Bonding assistance, guaranties, or other efforts to support viable bids 1 from Section 3 business concerns.
+0 Provided or connected residents with training on computer use or online technologies.
+0 Promoting the use of a business registry designed to create opportunities 1 for disadvantaged and small businesses.
+0 Outreach, engagement, or referrals with the state one-stop system, as designed in Section 121(e)(2) of the Workforce Innovation and 0 Opportunity Act.

 Other.
-0 Out of •
+0 1